goody-h/Harold/README.md

 #### Rules
 1. Submit an issue describing your proposed change to the application.
 2. Fork the repo if you haven't, implement and test your changes.
-3. Any other classess created could be written either in `java` or `kotlin`, but `kotlin` would be prefered.
+3. Any other classes created could be written either in `java` or `kotlin`, but `kotlin` would be preferred.
 4. Public methods created within classes should be well documented.
 5. No particular coding style is enforced.
 Try making your code as clear as possible.
 6. Ensure that all your changes are on the master branch.